tableau/document-api-python/README.md

 ###Examples

-The downloadable package contains an example named `replicateWorkbook.py` (in the folder `\Document API\Examples\Replicate Workbook`).
+The downloadable package contains an example named `replicateWorkbook.py` (in the folder `\Examples\Replicate Workbook`).
 This example reads an existing workbook and reads a .csv file that contains a list of servers, database names, and users.
 For each new user in the .csv file, the code copies the original workbook, updates the `server`, `dbname`, and `username` properties, and saves the workbook under a new name.